kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 the resources associated with this claim are still accounted for against the node's capacity once.
 This is because the DRA allocator allocates the devices to the claim making them unavailable to others (e.g., exclusive CPUs requested through a claim).
 This will be enforced in the `PodRequests()` helper function when computing the pod resource footprint.

+#### Scoring

+Currently, resource-based scoring plugins (`NodeResourcesFit` and `NodeResourcesBalancedAllocation`) evaluate candidate nodes by comparing a pod's resource requests against each node's allocatable capacity and existing usage (`nodeInfo.GetRequested()`).
+Because `pod.Spec` requests are uniform across all nodes, the scheduler computes the pod's request vector once during `PreScore` and reuses it to score every node.

+With DRA node allocatable resources, scoring accounts for dynamic claim resources on both sides of the calculation:

+* **Existing pods on a node:** Covered automatically.
+Their footprint in `nodeInfo.GetRequested()` includes node allocatable resources allocated to claims via `pod.status.nodeAllocatableResourceClaimStatuses` (both for running pods and assumed pods in the scheduler cache).
+* **The pod being scored:** The footprint can vary per node because the same claim may resolve to different resource quantities on different nodes.
+During `Filter`, the `DynamicResources` plugin records the pod's node-specific claim allocations in `CycleState`.
+During `Score`, both `NodeResourcesFit` and `NodeResourcesBalancedAllocation` read this allocation from `CycleState` for the candidate node and include it in the pod's request vector.
+Pods with no such claims, and nodes where the plugin did not run, use the requests computed in `PreScore` unchanged.
+No device resolution is added to the scoring path.

 #### Preemption